boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 ## Benchmarks

 All GNU/Linux tests were run on Digital Ocean 32 vCPU Compute optimized droplet with 64 GB of RAM and a 400 GB SSD.
 The machine used was doing nothing else at the time and was created with the sole purpose of running the tests to ensure no interference from other processes.
 The OS used is Ubuntu 18.04 and the rust programs were installed using cargo install.
+The programs `scc` and `polyglot` were downloaded from github and `gocloc` was compiled locally and pushed onto the server.

-I am not running benchmarks on Windows this time, but the results are much the same.
+I am not running benchmarks on Windows or macOS this time but when I tried them out the results were similar.

 With that out of the way time for the usual benchmarks.
 Similar to the comparison by `tokei` https://github.com/Aaronepower/tokei/blob/master/COMPARISON.md I have included a few tools, `tokei`, `cloc`, `scc`, `loc` and `polyglot`.